ALIGN TECHNOLOGY INTRODUCES NEW SOFTWARE INNOVATIONS DESIGNED TO ACCELERATE DIGITAL PRACTICE TRANSFORMATION

-(MENAFN- The Alto Agency) • AlignTM Oral Health Suite, including future collaboration with X-Ray Insights, will aid doctors in identifying and educating patients on oral health conditions and improve their oral health

-• iTero-exocad ConnectorTM upcoming release will optimize doctor and lab collaboration and productivity by streamlining case communication in a single channel on the MyiTeroTM portal
+AlignTM Oral Health Suite, including future collaboration with X-Ray Insights, will aid doctors in identifying and educating patients on oral health conditions and improve their oral health. iTero-exocad ConnectorTM upcoming release will optimize doctor and lab collaboration and productivity by streamlining case communication in a single channel on the MyiTeroTM portal.

 The AlignTMOral Health Suite is an intuitive and visually engaging digital interface designed to enhance dental consultations and drive dental treatment acceptance*.
 It offers a modern approach to dental examinations, featuring an innovative clinical framework that empowers doctors and their clinic staff to conduct comprehensive oral health assessments via a single scan using patient-friendly terminology, and providing a highly engaging patient-centric experience.